 Oral herpes is usually caused by herpes simplex virus type 1 (HSV-1).
 Not everyone has symptoms, but oral herpes can cause cold sores or blisters around the mouth.

 The virus spreads through saliva during close contact like kissing or sharing personal items, such as lipstick or eating utensils.
 Oral herpes is likely to occur early in life.
 It can spread to the genitals during oral sex.

-The Centers for Disease Control and Prevention (CDC) estimates that among people 14 to 19 years old, more than 1 out of every 6 have genital herpes.
+The Centers for Disease Control and Prevention (CDC) estimates that among people 14 to 19 years old,

 It’s easier for genital herpes to spread from a male to a female, so females have a slightly higher risk.